Anki (American company): Anki Drive, Anki OVERDRIVE, and Anki OVERDRIVE: Fast & Furious Edition

 Anki's first product, Anki Drive, was released in Apple stores in the U.S. and Canada, on Apple.com and Anki.com starting October 23, 2013.
 It retailed for $149.99, with additional cars available for $49.99 and Expansion Tracks for $69.99 Anki Drive is a racing game that combined an iOS app, called "Anki Drive," with physical race cars.
 Each car is equipped with optical sensors, wireless chips, motors, and artificial intelligence software.
 Anki OVERDRIVE, the successor to Drive was released in September 2015 with new cars and now featuring magnetically connecting modular tracks which ranged from $19.99 to $29.99.
 An Anki OVERDRIVE: Fast & Furious Edition was released two years later in 2017, which featured Fast & Furious characters from the film in a new app themed around the films.

-As of 2025, there are no user friendly ways to play Anki Drive or Anki OVERDRIVE due to the Apps needed to play with them being removed from all App stores, this combined with the small non-removable battery on the cars being prone to capacity loss over time has effectively made the game a niche hobby with knowledge of sideloading and soldering skills required to get a used or even brand new set of the vehicles functional.
+The original free mobile apps needed to use the product have since been discontinued and removed from the app store.
+In 2021, Digital Dream Labs rereleased the OVERDRIVE mobile app for $2.99, citing development costs.